-2.3) Market and Competition
+2.3 Market Competition

 Namyong Terminal Public Company Limited ("the Company") is a Ro/Ro terminal operator for exports and importers.
-From year 2011 (B.E.
-2554) to 2013 (B.E.
-2556), 86.73 percent to 92.21 percent of its total revenues were from car exports services.
+Most of total revenues were from car exports services.
 Therefore, main industries directly impacting the business operation are port industry for car exports and imports and Thailand's automotive industry for exports.